- In LEED, what is the difference between a ‘rating system’, an ‘adaptation’, and a ‘version’?

 Then, within the appropriate rating system, the project team would determine the appropriate adaptation.

-In the case of D+C rating systems the first step would be to determine the percentage of the project's gross floor area (GFA) that will be 'complete' (see related FAQ in this article) at the time of certification.
+In the case of D+C rating systems the team must determine the percentage of the project's gross floor area (GFA) that will be 'complete' (see related FAQ in this article) at the time of certification.
 Projects where less than 60% of the GFA will be undergoing a complete interior fit-out are ineligible to pursue ID+C certification.
-BD+C projects where less than 60% of the building's total GFA will be complete at the time of certification would have to use the CS adaptation.
+BD+C projects where less than 60% of the building's total GFA will be complete at the time of certification would have to use the CS adaptation, regardless of use type(s)--however, please see Choosing between LEED for Residential and LEED for Building Design and Construction for important additional guidance regarding projects involving residential uses.
 Otherwise, the 40/60 rule explained in our LEED Rating System Selection Guidance should be used to determine the most appropriate adaptation of ID+C or BD+C based upon the use(s) of the space or building.
-Please see Choosing between LEED for Residential and LEED for Building Design and Construction for additional guidance regarding projects involving residential uses that may also be eligible for the commercial building adaptations of BD+C.

 In the case of O+M projects, the project would also use the 40/60 rule to confirm the appropriate adaptation option(s).
 In v4 O+M adaptations are based upon building use, and in v4.1 O+M there are only two adaptations, one for whole buildings (O+M: Existing Building) and another for interior spaces (O+M: Interiors).